bxbrenden/four-equations-puzzle/README.md

 ---------
 ```

+## Conclusion
-Since my list of possible solutions grew sequentially, it took a lot of guesses for the computer to get it right.
+Since my list of possible solutions grew sequentially, and since the real solution started with a 9 in the first box, it took a lot of guesses for the computer to get it right.
 Specifically, it took exactly 345,295 guesses!

-## Conclusion

 I am now armed with the computational power to brute-force a childrens' puzzle.
 The next time someone asks me if I'm smarter than a fifth grader, I can respond more confidently than ever with a resounding, "probably!".